Could an Assessment Help?

 How Does an Assessment Help?

 A strong and accurate assessment can remove barriers to learning, or inform a path towards recovery or remediation.
-Assessments provide direction as to how to correct and repair areas of struggle, as well as highlights the strengths and resiliencies of the individual.
+Assessments provide direction as to how to correct and repair areas of struggle, as well as highlights the strengths and resiliencies of an individual.

 “Eight-year-old Davey was struggling.
 Davey was enrolled in a group program but after two sessions, the therapist recommended that Davey have a formal assessment completed.
 With a psychologist, Davey completed the assessment and it was determined that Davey had Tourette’s Syndrome.
-Davey and his family finally had a way to understand his behaviours!
+Davey and his family finally had a way to understand his behaviors!
 The psychologist explained Tourette’s to Davey and his family and helped them make a plan to address the difficulties that Tourette’s was causing in Davey’s life.
 Davey’s teacher found the information invaluable and implemented new strategies in the classroom.
 Davey began to experience success, which in turn reduced his angry outbursts.
 Davey understood that having Tourette’s made him different than other children, but it didn’t make him a “bad kid”.
 Davey’s parents felt relieved and empowered to help their child.”

 Kells’ Various Assessments Include: